 A classic and efficient way of treating neck pain associated with arthritis is performing cold or heat therapy.
 Cold therapy is when you apply ice to the affected area, efficiently reducing inflammation and numbing the pain.
 Meanwhile, heat therapy involves using a heat pack, increasing the blood flow, and relaxing the surrounding muscles.
 When performing these two, ensure that applications only last around 15 minutes each session with a 2-hour rest in between.

 Besides those mentioned, other treatment options are available, such as therapeutic injections or cervical spinal fusion surgery for individuals with a severe case of neck arthritis.
 However, if you're not too keen on getting surgery or the treatment methods don't work for you, visiting a chiropractor is your best choice.

 A chiropractor can help by providing an accurate diagnosis of your arthritis in the neck and creating a tailored treatment plan for your particular condition.
 They may conduct tests such as X-rays, MRIs, and a CT scan to identify your overall state, allowing them to create a management plan focused on treating compromised alignment, damaged joints, and nerve system irritation.

-However, keep in mind that you should seek chiropractors specializing or have experience with treating cervical or neck issues thanks to their unique evaluation nature and management—and one of the best in the field is Dr. Norman O'Dell.
+However, keep in mind that you should seek chiropractors specializing or have experience with treating cervical or neck issues thanks to their unique evaluation nature and management—and one of the best in the field is Dr. Debole.

-Treat your neck arthritis with the help of Dr. Norman O'Dell at DeBole to get back your range of motion and comfort, enhancing your overall health and well-being.
+Treat your neck arthritis with the help of Dr. Debole to get back your range of motion and comfort, enhancing your overall health and well-being.